simsekergun/EMcat/README.md

 The entire dataset has 60,000 samples.
 In the input file (X.csv), there are 6 columns: real part and imaginary parts of Ez, Hx, and Hy, respectively.
 There are 10 different main groups of objects (see Y.csv) obtained by converting handwritten digits (from 0 to 9).
 The goal is to identify the object category (Y) from X.

 ### A Sample Implementation
-A sample notebook is provided as a sample, where three Dense layers are followed by a softmax activation function.
+A sample notebook (example.ipynb) is provided as a sample, where three Dense layers are followed by a softmax activation function.
 Probably, this approach is not the best because it simply removes the correlation between real and imaginary parts.
 The validation accuracy of this sample approach is ~75%.
 Please see the figure below.
 We are looking forward to receiving much higher accuracies from you.
 <img src="https://github.com/simsekergun/EMcat/blob/main/figures/Acc_Loss.png?raw=true" width="600"/>

 ### Important Note
 This is an artificial dataset, never used before.
 Very high validation accuracies might not be possible!

 ### Rules
  -  You need to use 50% of the data for testing.
-Please use the following line to create training and testing dataset
+Please use the following line to create the training and testing datasets

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.5, random_state=42)
  - Precision can't be lower than 0.5 for any of the labels.